AdamJ/AdamJ.github.io/src/pages/prototypes.md

     </p>
     <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>
     <!-- <h2>PatternFly 4</h2>
     <p>I worked with a group of designers to transform the website for the 4th release PatternFly to be a modern, responsive take on previous examples.
-Using a responsive layout with SVGs that move with the page, I transformed their designs into a site with clean, appealing asthetics that would flow throughout the website.</p> -->
+Using a responsive layout with SVGs that move with the page, I transformed their designs into a site with clean, appealing aesthetics that would flow throughout the website.</p> -->
   </div>
   <div class="row g-4 py-5 row-cols-1">
     <p class="codepen" data-height="450" data-theme-id="38046" data-default-tab="html,result" data-user="mindreeper2420" data-slug-hash="KKgdeEE" style="height: 450px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Download Card Overlay">